PGTKi/ReferencePapersCollecting/StudyNotes/xs/FlexFlow: A Flexible Dataflow Accelerator Architecture for Convolutional Neural Networks.md

 Each PE row can complete one convolution and serve to one output neuron.

-For PEs in FlexFlow, operands are directly derived from on￾chip buffers through vertical and horizontal buses to each PE, and buffered in randomly accessed local storages.
+For PEs in FlexFlow, operands are directly derived from on-chip buffers through vertical and horizontal buses to each PE, and buffered in randomly accessed local storages.

 ## Complementary Parallelism